githubarj/docker-task/README.md

 docker run -d --name cont-name -p 5173:80 githubarj/docker-task:1.0
 ```

-- Open your browser and go to that port with local host and you should see something similar to the screenshot below:
+- Open your browser and go `localhost:5173`  and you should see something similar to the screenshot below:

 ![pricing card](/src/assets/fecsd.png)